MultiSafepay/docs/content/payments/features/VIBAN/_index.md

 For direct debits, there is no change for customers when completing payment.
 Your company name appears on bank statements, which increases brand recognition and trust, and can reduce [chargebacks](/payment-methods/sepa-direct-debit/overview/#chargebacks).

-You can link a VIBAN to your MultiSafepay account, or to a specific site.
+You can apply for a VIBAN for your MultiSafepay account, or for a specific site.

 VIBANs can only be used for transactions in EUR.